JessicaAndrew/EEE3097S-Group-3/README.md

 Note that the files used in the first stage of testing are in the Testing Data Sets folder.

 The files used in stage 2 of the project are from data from the Sense HAT pushed to csv files.
-These files can be seen in Sense-Hat-Data folder with the names <Number of readings taken>.csv
+These files can be seen in Sense-Hat-Data folder with the names "Number of readings taken".csv